YilinGao/Angular-Tutorial/README.md

 6. `NavigationEnd` event happens when navigation ends successfully. `NavigationCancel` event happens when the navigation is canceled, and it is because a router guard returns false during navigation. `NavigationError` event happens when the navigation fails due to unexpected errors.

-7. Route guard `CanActive`, used for authentication/authorization.
+7. Route guard `CanActive`, used for authentication.

   * Define an authentication guard that implements `CanActivate`.